Patti Maciesz, an artist and new mother, began tracking her son’s daily activity and painting the results after being inspired by the Women’s March.

 “I know that I am very privileged to be able to stay home with my son and I love being with him.
 But for many women, especially women of color who are often the sole breadwinners, that's not on the table.
 What if, like every other advanced economy, we valued parenting and provided universal child care and subsidies for parents who actually do want to stay at home. ”

 Recently, Senator Elizabeth Warren said “Without child care, I was a goner,” and called for Universal Child Care to be in the federal budget.

-Until that happens, Maciesz has made the time sheets and invoice paintings available for sale on on her website with 20% of proceeds benefiting the The Ms. Foundation for Women, which works to advance economic justice, reproductive rights and safety for women.
+Until that happens, Maciesz has made the time sheets and invoice paintings available for sale on on her website.
 The cost of each pay period is determined by the amount of hours Maciesz spent on child care during that time and on the minimum wage.

 Analyzing the data within racial and ethnic groups shows that among white families, white women are the least likely to be breadwinners for their families when compared with their black or Latina peers.
 Black mothers are by far the most likely to be the primary economic support for their families, both because they are more likely to be single mothers and because they are more likely—when part of a married couple—to earn as much as or more than their husbands.
 [Source: Center for American Progress]

 The United States is the only advanced economy without any state sponsored parental leave.
 [Source:Pew Research Center} According to researchers Bridget Ansel and Matthew Markezich from the Washington Center Of Equitable Growth, The United States ranks 30th out of 33 member nations of the Organisation for Economic Co-operation and Development in public spending on families and children, which includes policies such as child payments and allowances, parental leave benefits, and child care support.